pd/figgy/README.md

 has highest precedence.
 In this way, defaults can be inherited from libraries, but then overridden when necessary within the application.

+## Caveats

+Because the objects exposed by figgy are often hashes, all of the instance methods of Hash (and, of course, Enumerable) are available along the chain.
+But note that this means you can not use key names such as `size` or `each` with the dottable access style:

+    AppConfig.price.bulk   #=> 100.00
+    AppConfig.price.each   #=> attempts to invoke Hash#each
+    AppConfig.price[:each] #=> 50.00

 ## Thanks

 This was written on [Enova Financial's](http://www.enovafinancial.com) dime/time.